 The Windows Boot Manager is the system boot manager, called by the bootstrapping code that resides in the boot sector.
-Boot Manager is responsible for capturing the credentials required to unlock the OS volume and for loading and verifying the integrity of the Windows OS Loader, Winload.exe, and Windows OS Resume, winresume.exe.
+Also referred to as "Boot Manager," "Windows Boot Manager," or "Boot Manager in Windows 10 <...>", this module is responsible for capturing the credentials required to unlock the OS volume and for loading and verifying the integrity of the Windows OS Loader, Winload.exe, and Windows OS Resume, winresume.exe.
 The Boot Manager consists of these binary executables and the Certificate Directory containing the root public key certificate issued by Microsoft.